RafaelPiloto10/PatientZero0/README.md

 This simulation is in no way reflective of real world predictions.
 The simulation is elementary in nature meaning that, although the data and constants used in this simulation are accurate to data gathered in the real world, nature is unpredictable and this model only considers very small factors of the pandemic.

+## Assumptions:

+Assumptions the simulation makes include -

+- Everyone in the United States is earning the median household income of approx. $60K.
+- Everyone is given and uses PPE at user given times and the impact it makes is permanent.
+- The virus spread is modeled using an exponential function with varying spread rates.
+- Those who recover cannot be infected again.
+- Air travel is the only form of travel across States.
+- 5% of Citizen income is taken as tax to the COVID-19 response budget.
+- The recovery time for the virus is strictly 14 days.
+Anyone who does not die to the virus after 14 days has recovered.
+- There is no travel between countries.

 ## TODO:
  - None ATM